 SELF-CONTROL ACROSS CONTEXTS

-We study how individuals successfully (or unsuccessfully) recognize the need to regulate and consequently shape their behavior in various contexts.
+We study how individuals successfully (or unsuccessfully) recognize the need to regulate their emotions and behavior in various contexts.

-Our complex social environments have far-reaching influences on our lives.
-We aim to examine the unique effects of our interpersonal experiences on self-assessments and behavioral choice.
+Our social environments have far-reaching influences on our lives.
+We examine the effects of interpersonal relationships on behavioral choice and cognitive processes.

-We employ various self-report measures, behavioral tasks, and neuroimaging technology to examine how regulatory mechanisms manifest in emotional and behavioral processes.
+We employ various self-report measures, behavioral tasks, physiological measurements, natural language processing, and functional neuroimaging to examine self-regulation and social cognition across multiple contexts.